-CARACAS, Venezuela (AP) — Venezuelans are skeptical of President Nicolas Maduro's claims that saboteurs caused a blackout that left about 70 percent of the country without electricity and caused chaos in Caracas, interrupting subway service and snarling traffic.
+CARACAS, Venezuela (AP) — Venezuelans were skeptical Wednesday of President Nicolas Maduro's claims that saboteurs were responsible for a blackout that left about 70 percent of the country without electricity and caused chaos in Caracas, interrupting subway service and snarling traffic.

-For many, no explanation is necessary: Government neglect and incompetence caused the blackouts that have plagued the country for years while rarely affecting the capital.
+For many, no explanation was necessary: Government neglect and incompetence are to blame for blackouts that have plagued the country for years while rarely affecting the capital.

-Demands for Electrical Energy Minister Jesse Chacon's resignation flooded Twitter.
-Chacon had vowed to revamp the power grid.
+Demands for the resignation of Electrical Energy Minister Jesse Chacon flooded Twitter.
+He had vowed after being named to the post in April to revamp the power grid.

-Chacon says the blackout was caused by transmission line problems lines in the Bajo Caroni region, where hydroelectric plants generate 60 percent of Venezuela's power.
+Chacon said the blackout was caused by problems with transmission lines in the Bajo Caroni region, where 60 percent of Venezuela's power is generated by hydroelectric plants.
+Fourteen of 23 states lost power for much of Tuesday.

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.